Telehealth can fill the gap when help is needed.

 What technology is needed for online therapy?

-We do our therapy using VSee, which is similar to Skype, one of the most popular video-call services.
+We do most of our therapy using VSee, which is similar to Skype, one of the most popular video-call services.
 VSee is more widely used in the business field and has a reputation of being very secure and confidential.
 For Vsee, you will need to download and install the free app on your computer.
 We encourage patients to do this in advance so they can start their appointment on time without having to wait for the software to install.
 You will need a computer that has a camera and microphone built-in, or you can use an external web cam and microphone.
 We recommend a headset or earbuds, like the kind you use on your cell phone.
 You will need good internet for these to work.
 If your picture is not clear or your sound is poor, make sure to close all other apps on your computer that use bandwidth, like email, browsers, YouTube, etc. If your picture and/or or sound completely breaks down, you can always log out and then log back in.

 Who is a good candidate for online therapy?